Queenwood School for Girls: The motto

 The motto is, Per Aspera ad Astra, or 'through struggles to the stars.'
 (Extended by Miss Rennie to be: 'it is only by struggling to overcome difficulties that we can hope ever to reach our highest ideals.')
 Miss Rennie said, "Per Aspera precedes Ad Astra and so it is that strength and courage are necessary, for the highest and best are not attained without struggle.
 Self-control, self-discipline are necessary with strength, to stand up for the right and courage to stick with one's convictions."

 Notable alumnae

-Alumnae of Queenwood are known as Old Girls and may elect to join the school's alumnae association, the Queenwood Old Girls' Association (QOGA).
-Some notable 'Old Girls' of Queenwood include:
+Alumnae of Queenwood are known as Old Girls, some notable 'Old Girls' of Queenwood include: